 7 Phases of Penetration Testing Web Application

-When you opt for an external Pentesting solution or service provider, the entire Pentesting process requires a collaboration between your organization and the external security testing team.
-The terms of this collaboration are agreed upon in a Pre-engagement phase.
+When you opt for an external pentesting solution or service provider, the entire pentesting process requires collaboration between your organization and the external security testing team.
+The terms of this collaboration are agreed upon in a pre-engagement phase.
 Let us see what it covers.

 This is the stage where the logistics and the rules of engagement of the test are discussed.

 The VAPT providers and the target organization can discuss the legal implications of the exercise.
 The objective of the test is determined and the goals of the pentest are aligned with the specific requirements of a business.
 You may want to keep certain areas off-limits for the pentesting team, this is the phase to clarify all of that.

 This is also the time when the scope of the penetration test is defined.